Compute geopotential anomalies over 2-D bodies by the method of Talwani

 gmt talwani2d [ table ] [ -A ] [ -Ddensity ] ] [ -Ff|n[lat]|v ] [ -M[h][v] ] [ -Ntrackfile ] [ -Tmin/max/inc[+i|n]|file|list ] [ -Zlevel[ymin/ymax] ] [ -V[level] ] [ -bibinary ] [ -d[+ccol]nodata ] [ -eregexp ] [ -hheaders ] [ -iflags ] [ -oflags ] [ -x[[-]n] ] [ --PAR=value ]

 Note: No space is allowed between the option flag and the associated arguments.

-The file describing cross-sectional polygons of one or more bodies.
+One or more ASCII files describing cross-sectional polygons of one or more bodies.
 Polygons will be automatically closed if not already closed, and repeated vertices will be eliminated.
 The segment header for each body will be examined for a density parameter in kg/m^3; see -D for overriding this value.
 If no table is given then we read standard input.

 The z-axis should be positive upwards [Default is down].

 Sets a fixed density contrast that overrides any per-body settings in the model file, in kg/m^3.

 Specify desired gravitational field component.
 Choose between f (free-air anomaly) [Default], n (geoid; optionally append average latitude for normal gravity reference value ) or v (vertical gravity gradient).

 Sets distance units used.
 Append h to indicate horizontal distances are in km [m], and append z to indicate vertical distances are in km [m].